Optimization Techniques for Unsupervised Complex Table Reasoning via Self-Training Framework: Preliminary

 \section{Preliminary}

 In this section, we start with introducing the background knowledge of the tabular reasoning task.
 In particular, we first present related basic concepts and then formalize the tabular reasoning task.
 Afterwards, since this paper aims to tackle the unsupervised scenario, we give a brief overview of the primary unsupervised data generation approaches.
-Notations and definitions are listed in Table \ref{tab:tab-notations}.